Understanding Homeowners Insurance as a Comprehensive Package

 Dwelling coverage protects the physical structure of your home, including walls, roof, built-in appliances, and permanently attached fixtures.
 This coverage pays to repair or rebuild your home if it's damaged by covered perils like fire, windstorms, hail, or vandalism.
 The coverage limit should reflect the cost to rebuild your home from the ground up, not your home's market value.

 When selecting dwelling coverage, consider factors like your home's square footage, construction materials, and special features such as custom cabinets or high-end countertops.
-Insurance companies calculate replacement cost based on current construction costs in your area, which can fluctuate due to labor shortages and material price changes.
+Insurance companies calculate replacement cost based on current construction costs in your area, which have remained elevated in 2026 due to labor shortages and material price volatility.

 Other Structures Coverage (Coverage B)